-1. Specific peculiarities of the
+1. Specific peculiarities of the problems considered

 Before discussing methods and results I think it will be useful to talk about the specific peculiarities of our problems.
 These are distinctive for the Soviet economy and many of them appeared already in the years just after the October Revolution.
 Then for the first time in history all main means of production passed into the possession of the people and there arose the need for the centralized and unified control of the economy of the vast country.
 This need appeared in very complicated and social conditions and met with some specific peculiarities.
 The following problems are related both to the economic theory and to the practice of planning and control.

 1) First of all, the main purpose of economic theory was altered.
 There appeared a necessity to shift from study and observation of economic processes and from isolated policy measures to systematic control of the economy, to the common and united planning being based on the common aims and covering a long time horizon.
 This planning must be so detailed as to include specific tasks to individual enterprises for specific periods and to that common consistency of the whole this giant set of decisions was guaranteed.